 If you’re looking for a low-key, reliable way to entertain the kids (and yourself) on the weekend, how about a little treasure hunting at these local indie and flea markets?
-The weekly or monthly events offer plenty of vintage and handmade finds for you to discover, plus live music, crafts and games for little ones.
+The weekly or monthly events offer plenty of vintage and handmade finds for you to discover.
+Double-check the website to confirm any changes or updates to mask and social distancing protocol as well as confirm the event is still happening.
 Read on for all the details.
+Happy treasure hunting!

 Melrose Trading Post